nickmoline/nickmoline.github.io/_drafts/no-longer-evangelical.md

 > Not like the brazen giant of Greek fame, With conquering limbs astride from land to land; Here at our sea-washed, sunset gates shall stand A mighty woman with a torch, whose flame Is the imprisoned lightning, and her name Mother of Exiles.
 From her beacon-hand Glows world-wide welcome; her mild eyes command The air-bridged harbor that twin cities frame.
 "Keep, ancient lands, your storied pomp!" cries she With silent lips.
 "Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tost to me, I lift my lamp beside the golden door!" -- Statue of Liberty Dedication Plaque

 America was built by immagrants.
 White people are not native to these shores, and we used to call this country the great "Melting Pot" proud of the fact that we were built by people of many different cultures coming together.
-True our history has **always** been racist, and persecuted people, but at least the ideal was that we accept people with open arms.
+True, our history has **always** been racist, and persecuted people, but at least the ideal was that we accept people with open arms.
 So why are we trying to build an ill-conceived wall to keep out our neighbors?

 ### On a related note...
 Nazis